d630/dacti/README.md

                                         access times
         [BIN-ATIME-DESC]                "" Sort them in descending order by their access times
+        [INSERT]                        Open a menu with an empty list and insert a command
         <COMMAND>                       Launch application (run or raise)

 Main selecton menu: modifiers